 Did you know that the author P.L.
 Travers, who inspired the Disney movie Mary Poppins, was actually a Queenslander?
 She was born in Maryborough and her birth town believe this is something worth celebrating.
 Whilst they have a Mary Poppins statue in Cherry Tree Lane (aka Richmond St) in the town and a few other nods to the famous resident, every year, without a doubt, the highlight is the Mary Poppins Festival.
 People come from far and wide to join in this magical celebration that pays homage to Mary Poppins and P.L.
 Travers, with a range of wonderful events guaranteed to delight both young and old.

 The Mary Poppins Festival is held during the winter school holidays each year so that everyone can make the most of what is on offer.
-Now in its 13th year, the Mary Poppins Festival offers something for all the family.
 The ‘Art of Storytelling’ program includes film, art, music, performance and literature during the multi-day event.
 Events are held in various locations in the CBD as well as heritage-listed Queens Park, and the Wharf Precinct.
 This year the festival will be held once again in the school holidays and the line up of Mary Poppins themed events will not disappoint!

 There is only one way to describe the Mary Poppins festival – Supercalifragilistically fun!
 It is the chance for those of us who grew up with the much loved story and movie to share the magic and fun of Mary Poppins with our Brisbane Kids by bringing it to life through an amazing program of events.